httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   Accept-CH: DPR, Width, Viewport-Width
 ~~~

-When a client receives Accept-CH from a potentially trustworthy origin ({{SECURE-CONTEXTS}}), or if it is capable of processing the HTML response and finds an equivalent HTML meta element, it can treat it as a signal that the origin ({{RFC6454}}) is interested in receiving specified request header fields that match the advertised field-values; same-origin resource requests initiated as a result of processing the response from the server that includes the Accept-CH opt-in can include the request header fields that match the advertised field-values.
+When a client receives an HTTP response, over a secure transport, that contains Accept-CH header field, or if it is capable of processing the HTML response and finds an equivalent HTML meta element, it can treat it as a signal that the origin ({{RFC6454}}) is interested in receiving specified request header fields that match the advertised field-values; same-origin resource requests initiated as a result of processing the response from the server that includes the Accept-CH opt-in can include the request header fields that match the advertised field-values.

 For example, based on Accept-CH example above, a user agent could append DPR, Width, and Viewport-Width header fields to all same-origin resource requests initiated by the page constructed from the response.